Read Blog

 Understanding Per and Polyfluoroalkyl Substances (PFAS)

 Per and polyfluoroalkyl substances, commonly known as PFAS, are a group of man-made chemicals that have been widely used in products like AFFF firefighting foam because of their resistance to heat, water, and oil.
-These unique properties made PFAS essential in fighting dangerous fires, but they also come with significant health risks.The Environmental Protection Agency (EPA) has recognized that exposure to PFAS can lead to serious health outcomes, including kidney cancer, thyroid cancer, and thyroid disease.
+These unique properties made PFAS essential in fighting dangerous fires, but they also come with significant health risks.
+The Environmental Protection Agency (EPA) has acknowledged that exposure to PFAS can lead to serious health outcomes, including kidney cancer and testicular cancer.

-If you have been exposed to AFFF firefighting foam and subsequently developed a health condition such as kidney cancer or thyroid cancer, you may be eligible to file an AFFF lawsuit.
+If you have been exposed to AFFF firefighting foam and subsequently developed a health condition such as kidney cancer or testicular cancer, you may be eligible to file an AFFF lawsuit.
 Even if your exposure happened years ago, or you’re unsure of the exact circumstances, you may still be eligible to file an AFFF injury claim.
 Understanding the risks associated with PFAS is crucial for anyone who has worked with firefighting foam and subsequently experienced health issues.
 If you have been exposed to AFFF or suspect exposure to PFAS, it’s important to know your rights and explore your legal options.

 The Dangers of Forever Chemicals